Grenada: Education

-Tertiary education
+St. George's University (SGU) is located in Grenada, specializing in medicine, veterinary medicine, public health, and other health sciences.
+Founded in 1976.

 Transport

+Air Travel

 Maurice Bishop International Airport is the country's main airport, connecting the country with other Caribbean islands, the United States, Canada, and Europe.
-There is also an airport on Carriacou.
+There is also an airport on Carriacou called Lauriston Airport.

+Buses

+A semi-organized bus system exists on the island running 9 zones with a total of 44 routes.
+Buses are privately owned, high-volume (usually 17) passenger vehicles which display a large, circled, zone number sticker on the windshield of the vehicle and generally operate from about 8 AM to 8 PM.
+The cost per person, per segment is $2.50 XCD (Eastern Caribbean Dollar) and is paid to the "conductor", who usually sits in the first row of the main passenger space (so they can open the sliding door) or in the front passenger seat.
+This conductor can be told where to stop, or a stop can be requested by banging (with a non-ring wearing hand) on the ceiling or wall of the vehicle.
+It is not uncommon for a passing bus to honk at or for the conductor to yell out the window to a walking person to determine if there is interest in a ride.

+A separate 3 zone/route system exists on the Grenada island of Carriacou.

+Taxis

+Taxis are available through the island, and will display a Taxi sticker in the windshield.
+Haylup, a Grenada-developed ride-sharing service similar to Uber or Lyft is also an available option for the main tourist areas of the island.

 Demographics

-A majority of Grenadians (82%) are wholly descendants of enslaved Africans.
-Few of the indigenous population remained after the successful French colonization of the island in the 17th century.
-A small percentage of descendants of indentured workers from India were brought to Grenada between 1857 and 1885, predominantly from the states of Bihar and Uttar Pradesh.
+A majority of Grenadians (82%) are primarily descended from enslaved Africans.
+Few of the indigenous population remained after the French colonization of the island in the 17th century.
+A small percentage of descendants of indentured workers from India were brought to Grenada between 1857 and 1885.
 Today, Grenadians of Indian descent constitute 2.2% of the population.
 There is also a small community of French and English descendants.
 The rest of the population is of mixed descent (13%).

 Grenada, like many of the Caribbean islands, is subject to a large amount of out-migration, with a large number of young people seeking more prospects abroad.
-Popular migration points for Grenadians include more prosperous islands in the Caribbean (such as Barbados), North American Cities (such as New York City, Toronto and Montreal), the United Kingdom (in particular, London and Yorkshire; see Grenadians in the UK) and Australia.
+Popular migration points for Grenadians include more prosperous islands in the Caribbean (such as Barbados), North American cities (such as New York City, Toronto, and Montreal), and the United Kingdom (in particular, London and Yorkshire).